alexikaruna/alexikaruna.github.io/ffs_novel.md

 [Tough Customers](#tough customers)
 [Caged Spark](#caged spark)

 [About](#About)

----

 ## Dedication

-> To...
+*To...*
-> Who has always been here but for acceptance, a name and outward appearance.
+*Who has always been here but for acceptance, a name and outward appearance.*
-> Who never gives up searching, often on the tail of a feeling and a distant hope.
+*Who never gives up searching, often on the tail of a feeling and a distant hope.*
-> Deciding to trust oneself, body and feelings, even when the external world has come up empty on answers.
+*Deciding to trust oneself, body and feelings, even when the external world has come up empty on answers.*

 # ~ ANTECEDENTS ~

 ## One Day